 Rebecca Casey, AIA, WELL AP is a Senior Architect specializing in healthcare environments.
-With over 2 decades of experience, the recent half of that time focusing on healthcare planning and design at PDT Architects.
-She holds bachelors and masters degrees in architecture from Tulane University in New Orleans – one of the first cities to deeply imprint her passions for sense of place, community, diversity and food.
+With over 2 decades of experience, she holds bachelors and masters degrees in architecture from Tulane University in New Orleans – one of the first cities to deeply imprint her passions for sense of place, community, diversity and food.
 Recently becoming one of the first WELL AP’s in the region, she is determined to push for healthier buildings and communities.

 In addition to her involvement with GrowSmart Maine, Becca is a Maine Licensed Architect, a candidate of the American College of Healthcare Architects, a founding member of the Portland Society for Architecture and a recent alumnus of Lift 360’s Leadership Intensive.
 She is a member of the American Institute of Architects, Maine and New England Healthcare Engineers Societies, Maine Center for Creativity and Falmouth’s Long Range Planning Advisory Committee.

-Descended from generations of Mainers, Becca grew up in a small coastal town and now resides in Falmouth with her husband, Shawn, their two children, dog, cat and chickens.
+Descended from generations of Mainers, Becca grew up in a small coastal town and now resides in Falmouth with her husband, Shawn, their two children, dog, cat, and chickens.
 She works as an architect at SMRT in Portland.

-Carl Eppich, AICP, is senior transportation planner with the Portland Area Comprehensive Transportation System, known as PACTS.
+Carl Eppich, AICP, is Lead Transportation Planner with Milone & MacBroom.
 Carl manages transportation planning, project development, budgeting, and contracting, ensuring that local plans are working to realize the long-range plan for the region.
 In addition to land use, Carl’s areas of expertise include transit-oriented development, non-motorized transportation, and transportation project financing.
 In over 20 years of professional experience, Carl has worked in the non-profit, private, and public sectors, including environmental advocacy, technology, site planning, open space and recreation plans, and regional and local bicycle and pedestrian plans, among many others.
-Currently his work involves integrating transportation and placemaking, active transportation, and corridor planning.
+Currently, his work involves integrating transportation and placemaking, active transportation, and corridor planning.